-What is influencer whitelisting and how are brands using it as a tactic to boost Influencer ROI and engage new audiences?
+What is influencer whitelisting and how are brands using it as a tactic to boost Influencer and creator ROI and engage new audiences?

 Influencer Whitelisting allows brands to promote influencer content through the influencer’s account on Facebook or Instagram.
 It means brands can run paid social campaigns from the influencer’s profile.
 The influencer grants the brand access to their Facebook Ads Manager, and once the two are connected, advertisers can create campaigns and put spend behind the influencer’s posts.

 Since the dawn of influencer marketing, brands have been looking for ways to get more out of their partnerships.
 Typically, brands work with influencers to reach a new audience with the hopes of converting them into followers, brand fans, and buyers—and create some great content in the process.

 Consumers are so accustomed to seeing influencers throughout their feeds, watching their Stories and their YouTube videos, that they feel like they know them.
 Couple that with the fact that 83% of people are more likely to make a purchase based on recommendations from people they know.
 And yes, we know that only a small percentage of an influencer’s followers will actually know them, but 88% of consumers say they trust online reviews as much as personal recommendations, which is great news for brands and for influencers.

 The ability for brands to put ad dollars behind their influencer’s content takes this to a whole new level.
 Not only can the brand increase reach and brand awareness, so can the influencer, which means growth all around.